-- 1. Outdoor amenities currently include the outdoor swimming pool, lakes, fishing dock, Gazebo, Roost, putting green, pickleball/tennis, bocce ball court, horseshoe pits, and garden plots.
+1. Outdoor amenities currently include the outdoor swimming pool, lakes, fishing dock, Gazebo Roost, putting green, pickle ball/tennis, bocce ball court, horseshoe pits, corn-hole boards and bags, charcoal grills, propane gas grills, and garden plots.
 Swimming is restricted to the Lodge pools.
-No Swimming/wading signs are posted on all property lakes. - 2.
-The Gazebo and Roost are available for reservation by Owners for special events.
+No Swimming/wading signs are posted on all property lakes.

+2. The Gazebo and Roost are available for reservation by Owners for special events.
+Charcoal grills are located at both locations.
+Residents use only.
+Grills are to be cooled and cleaned after each use.
 Requests are to be made to the Lodge Administrator.

+3. Garden Plots are available for rent during the growing season.
+Contact the Lodge Administrator.

+4. Propane Gas grills located on the outdoor Swimming Pool deck.
+Residents use only.
+Rules for use are posted near grills with a sign-in book and cleaning supplies.
+Grills need to be cleaned after each use.
+(Grills are available for use during the period that the pool deck is open.
+(See the Outdoor Pool Lounging policy - U19).

-Garden Plots are available for rent during the growing season. - 3.
-Equipment for bocce ball, pickleball, and horseshoe pits can be signed out and returned to the Lodge office by any Owner/Occupant during Lodge office hours.
+5. Equipment for corn-hole and horseshoe can be signed out and returned to the Lodge storage area by any Resident during Lodge office hours.
 See the Lodge Administrator.
+Equipment for Pickle ball and bocce ball are in the locked Storage Box located at the Tennis court.
+Key for the storage box is on the post near the front counter in the lodge (counter with activity book).
+Sign-out the key and return the key when equipment is placed back in storage box and locked.
+Damaged or lost equipment is the responsibility of the Owner/Occupant who signs it out.

-Damaged or lost equipment is the responsibility of the Owner/Occupant who signs it out. - 4.
-The Village Green's Nicklaus Pro-Putting Green cup flag & pole are available for those residents who would like to have it displayed at a Village Green putting area function.
-The pole & "Bear" flag is stored at the Lodge and is to be signed out from the Lodge Administrator by any interested resident who wishes to use it at a function.
-The resident will be responsible for returning the pole/flag to its storage area at the lodge.
-Any loss or damage to the pole or flag will be assessed to the Unit of the owner/resident who signed it out. - 5.
-The hours of use for the tennis court, pickleball, bocce ball court(s) are from dawn to sunset.
+6. The Village Green's Nicklaus Pro-Putting Green cup flag & pole are available for those residents who would like to have it displayed at a Village Green putting area function.
+The pole & "Bear" flag is stored in the Storage box located at the Tennis court.
+The storage box also has some various golf equipment and small flags for the putting holes on the green.
+Key for the storage box is on the post near the front counter in the lodge (counter with activity book).
+Sign-out the key and return key when equipment is placed back in storage box and locked.
+Any loss or damage to the pole or flags will be assessed to the Unit of the owner/resident who signed it out.

+5. The hours of use for the tennis court, pickle ball, bocce ball court(s) are from dawn to sunset.
 Court time may be reserved during Lodge Administrator's office hours.
-No equipment shall be provided for the tennis court. - 6.
-Fishing is limited to a "catch-and-release" basis. - 7.
-Radio-controlled boats, either electric motor or sail powered, not to exceed 5 feet in length, are allowed on the North Lake.
+No equipment shall be provided for the tennis court.

+6. Fishing is limited to a "catch-and-release" basis.

+7. Radio-controlled boats, either electric motor or sail powered, not to exceed 5 feet in length, are allowed on the North Lake.
 Gasoline powered boats are not permitted due to noise and pollution risk.
 Any markers put in the water to define a course for a competition may be installed one hour before the competition and removed at the end of the competition.
 When running radio-controlled craft, courtesy is to be shown to those fishing and waterfowl are not to be disturbed.
 Operating radio-controlled aircraft is prohibited due to the noise and safety issues caused by the density of the buildings.